Overview

 Risk factors

-Besides obesity, other risk factors for pediatric sleep apnea include having:
+Other risk factors for pediatric sleep apnea include having:

 - Birth defects in the skull or face.

-- History of low birth weight.
+- A history of low birth weight.

-- Family history of obstructive sleep apnea.
+- A family history of obstructive sleep apnea.

 Complications